-When using the online application program, an email will be sent to the application confirming that the application was successfully submitted.
-This email should be retained as it also contains a reference number of the application.
+When using the online application program, a confirmation email will be sent showing that the application was successfully submitted.
+This email, which also contains a reference number of the application, should be retained by the applicant until a permit has been issued.